 Our world is characterized by increasing uncertainty, accelerating change, and new realities.
-In response, Stamina for Sustainability is a new co-curricular program that aims to unpack assumptions and theories of change related to sustainability in order to deepen participants' analytical skills, emotional intelligence, and individual resilience.
+In response, Stamina for Sustainability is a co-curricular program that supports students to unpack common assumptions and theories of change related to sustainability, and deepen participants' intellectual, affective, and relational capcities to face this new world.

-Through a three-day residency, plus follow-up activities, we invite future sustainability leaders to embrace uncertainty, engage alternative ways of knowing and being, create space for critical reflection, and activate a deeper, collective accountability to the planet and each other.
-By doing so, we support participants to develop the capacities and stamina needed to support individual and collective well-being in the face of unprecedented global challenges.
+Throughout this program we invite those engaged or interested in sustainability work to: consider multiple ways of responding to social and ecological challenges; engage alternative ways of knowing, being, and relating; create space for critical self-reflection; and activate a deeper sense of accountability to the planet and each other.
+Participants will be supported to develop the capacities and stamina needed for individual and collective well-being in a volatile, uncertain, complex world.

 Download the program guide for more information and the “In Earth’s CARE” framework of integrative justice that informs our program.

 The five virtual meetings will happen on Zoom each Tuesday in June 2021 from 9:30am-11:30am Vancouver time: June 1, June 8, June 15, June 22 and June 29.

 There will be one follow-up session in September 2021.

 Course materials will be shared on a Canvas page.

 Assistant Professor, Faculty of Education, Department of Educational Studies.

 Sharon's research brings critical and decolonial perspectives to the role of higher education in society, especially as this relates to ecological, cognitive, affective, relational, and economic dimensions of justice.
 In her teaching and practice, she is committed to supporting different communities to denaturalize the attachments and desires that keep us invested in harmful modes of existence, and to ethically encounter and engage other horizons of possibility.